 Membership selection process

-The composition of the CSC has been key to its success.
+The composition of the CSC has been an important factor in its success.
 The CSC and others believe this can be attributed, to a large extent, to the selection criteria and process contained in the Charter and the rigor that SO/ACs have applied in appointing members.

 Changing circumstances of appointed members

-During the course of the consultations, While no changes to the Charter are needed in this area, the RT became aware that since October 2016, two of the four members appointed to the CSC by the direct customers had changed their affiliation and are no longer associated with a direct customer.
-In both instances, the members wished to remain members of the CSC and undertook separate processes to reconfirm their position despite their change of circumstances since appointment as there is no process in the Charter to account for what to do when such an event arises.
-The RT proposes that a procedure be included in the Charter to cover such circumstances and this is included in overview of proposed changes.
+During the course of the consultations, the RT became aware that since October 2016, two of the four members appointed to the CSC by the direct customers had changed their affiliation and are no longer associated with a direct customer.
+In both instances, the members wished to remain members of the CSC and undertook separate processes to reconfirm their position despite their change of circumstances, since their appointment.
+There is no process in the Charter to account for what to do when such an event arises.
+The RT proposes that a procedure be included in the Charter to cover such circumstances and this is included in the overview of proposed changes.

-Rmeetings
+Reporting

 There is potential ambiguity in the Charter as it relates to the frequency of reporting.
-Under the Scope of Responsibilities the CSC is required to …monthly Under Meetings the CSC is required to meet at least once a month and provide regular updates no less than three times per year to the direct customers of the IANA naming function. meetings and While it does not prescribe monthly reporting to the community, the CSC has established the practice of providing written monthly reports about the performance of the IANA Functions Operator to the community.
-Given the value of these reports and their importance in the context of an IANA Function Review, the RT believes that the practice of providing monthly reports s to the communitywill be recommended for inclusion in the Charter and changes to that effect are proposed.
+Under the Scope of Responsibilities the CSC is required to “… analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings”.
+Under Meetings the CSC is required to meet at least once a month and provide regular updates no less than three times per year to the direct customers of the IANA naming function.
+The CSC has established the practice of providing written monthly reports about the performance of the IANA Functions Operator to the community.
+Given the value of these reports and their importance in the context of an IANA Function Review, the RT believes that the practice of providing monthly reports to the community should be included in the Charter and changes to that effect are proposed.

 The CSC has requested that the requirement to “… provide regular updates, no less than three per year, to the direct customers of the IANA naming function.
 These updates may be provided to the RySG and the ccNSO during ICANN meetings”, be changed to “… at least twice per year.”
 This request has been made in the recognition that the new ICANN meeting format makes it more difficult to find an opportunity for the CSC to meet with the RySG and the ccNSO during the ‘Policy Forum’ meeting.
 The RT believes that this is a reasonable request and notes that the provision of written monthly reports means that the direct customers will continue to be informed.

 The RT and the CSC discussed whether the monthly meeting requirement should be maintained as we recognized that a considerable amount of the work undertaken by the CSC in the first 12 months of its existences was related to developing its own operating procedures and other documentation, such as the Remedial Action Plan, and looking forward there may not be a need to meet as frequently.
-The CSC recommended that the monthly meeting requirement remain in place for the immediate future; h
+The CSC recommended that the monthly meeting requirement remain in place for the immediate future; however as the work of the CSC becomes more routine, and subject to all CSC members being in agreement, the CSC might carry out its monthly assessment and discuss and prepare the report of their findings in another way than at a meeting.

-Role and responsibilities CSC as they relate to PTI, PTI Board, ICANN Org, ICANN Board
+Role and responsibilities of the CSC as they relate to PTI, PTI Board, ICANN Org, ICANN Board